-MOM's Organic Market, a Rockville, Md.-based grocery store with a location on Mount Vernon Avenue in Arlandria, has made the decision to pull any products with marketing aimed at children off its shelves.
+MOM's Organic Market, a Rockville, Md.-based grocery store with has made the decision to pull any products with marketing aimed at children off its shelves.

 Specifically, products that feature cartoon characters, such as Dora the Explorer frozen soybeans and Elmo juice boxes, will no longer be carried.
 Those foods will be replaced with organic alternatives with cartoon-free packaging.